-&lt;sup>167 Article 90 of the Constitution; 6284 Numbered Law on the Prevention of Family and Preventing Violence against Women.
+&lt;sup>172 Turkey, Law No. 6284 of 8 March 2012 on the Protection of the Family and the Prevention of Violence against Women.

-$^{\rm 168}\,$ Law of the Republic of Tajikistan 'On Prevention of Domestic Violence', dated 19.03.2013.
+$^{173}$ Tajikistan, Law on the Prevention of Domestic Violence (19 March 2013).

-&lt;sup>169 Article 103.13 of the Moroccan Criminal Code.
+&lt;sup>174 Morocco, Criminal Code, art.
+103.13.

-&lt;sup>170 Articles 390, 394, 372 and 391 of the Chilean Criminal Code in relation to the Domestic Violence Act (Act No. 20066).
+&lt;sup>176 Chile, Criminal Code, arts.
+390, 394, 372 and 391 (amendments introduced by the Domestic Violence Law (Law No. 20066)).

-improved recording of gender-based homicides.
-In Chile, the recording of these crimes has been further enhanced through the establishment (in 2017) of an observatory on gender-based violence.
+of gender-based homicides.
+In Chile, the recording of such crimes has been further enhanced through the establishment (in 2017) of an observatory on gender-based violence.
 With better recording of gender-based homicides, the observatory seeks to analyse manifestations of gender-based violence and raise awareness of them.

-Early Interventions
+Early interventions

 A second type of practice addressing violence against women includes early intervention.
-An example of such practices can be found in the Bahamas, where the Healthy Teen Relationship Campaign sought to educate young people on teen relationship abuse.
-The campaign was initially designed for high school students but was extended to primary school students.
-The campaign was aimed at helping youth recognize possessiveness, jealousy and controlling behaviours in intimate relationships, and create awareness of forced sex, verbal and emotional abuse, and physical violence among teenage relationships.
-Moreover, teens were given the possibility to reach out to teachers, guidance counsellors and a crisis centre helpline.
-With this multi-agency effort (partnering with the Ministries of Social Services and Education, social clubs and civil society organizations), the campaign was part of a larger programme aimed at reducing the prevalence of domestic violence.
+An example can be found in the Bahamas, where the "Healthy Teen Relationship" campaign taught young people about teenage relationship abuse.
+The campaign was initially designed for high school students but was subsequently extended to primary school pupils.
+It sought to help young people to recognize possessiveness, jealousy and controlling behaviours in intimate relationships, and to create awareness of forced sex, verbal and emotional abuse, and physical violence in teenage relationships.
+Moreover, teenagers were given the opportunity to reach out to teachers, guidance counsellors and a crisis centre helpline.
+Designed as a multi-agency effort (partnering with the Ministries of Social Services and Education, social clubs and civil society organizations), the campaign was part of a larger programme aimed at reducing the prevalence of domestic violence.